AllenInstitute/AllenSDK/doc_template/biophysical_models.rst

 The biophysical models are run with the `NEURON <http://www.neuron.yale.edu/neuron/>`_ simulation environment.
-The Allen SDK package contains libraries that assist in downloading and setting up the models available on the Allen Institute web site for users to run using NEUORN.
+The Allen SDK package contains libraries that assist in downloading and setting up the models available on the Allen Institute web site for users to run using NEURON.

 Prerequisites